nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * `AppointmentDatePredicate`
     * `AppointmentTimePredicate`

-For both `Appointment` and `Property`, `PocketEstateParser` will check for `find appointment` or `find property` in user input, then invoke their respective `FindCommandParser`, which will then parse user inputs and create `Predicates` according to user input.
-All `Predicates` are then put in a `List` and used to create a `PredicateList` for the respective types.
-If there are more than one of the same predicates used, The `PredicateList` is then used to create `FindPropertyCommand` or `FindAppointmentCommand`, which is returned to `LogicManager`.

-`LogicManager` will call `Command#exceute`, and for all find commands, this will update the list of `Property` or `Appointment` visible to the user in the GUI by calling `Model#updateFilteredAppointmentList` with `PredicateList#combine` as the parameter.
+`find appointment` and `find property` uses `AppointmentPredicateList` and `PropertyPredicateList` to keep track of all predicates that `FindAppointmentCommandParser` and `FindPropertyCommandParser` generated respectively.

-Given below is an example usage scenario and how the find mechanism behaves at each step.
+Since they are implemented similarly, given below is an example usage scenario and how the find mechanism behaves at each step for `find appointment`.

 Step 1.
-The user launches the application for the first time.
-The `PocketEstate` will be initialized with the initial appointment book state and property book state, and the currentAppointmentBookStatePointer currentPropertyBookStatePointer pointing to the two initial book states respectively.
+The user launches the application for the first time. `PocketEstate` will be initialized with the initial appointment book state and property book state, and the currentAppointmentBookStatePointer currentPropertyBookStatePointer pointing to the two initial book states respectively.

 Step 2.
-The user executes `find appointment n/alex d/25-12-2021` command to find an appointment in the appointment book that contains `alex` in its name and has date set to `25-12-2021`. `findAppointment` executes `previousAppointmentLists.push(new ArrayList<>(appointments.asUnmodifiableObservableList()))`, causing the previous state of the appointment book before the `delete appointment 1` command executes to be saved in the `previousAppointmentLists`, and the currentAppointmentBookStatePointer still points to the current appointment book state.
+The user executes `find appointment n/alex d/25-12-2021 n/john` command to find an appointment in the appointment book that contains `alex` in its name and has date set to `25-12-2021`.

+Step 3. `PocketEstateParser` parses user input and calls `FindAppointmentParser`.

+Step 4.
+For each unique option type in the input, in this case `n/` for name, and `d/` for date, `FindAppointmentCommandParser` creates a `AppointmentPredicateList`, then creates `predicates` for each keyword, storing them in the `AppointmentPredicateList` for their corresponding option type. i.e. the `AppointmentPredicateList` for `d/` will contain 1 `AppointmentDatePredicate` that checks for `25-12-2021`, while that for `n/` will contain 2 `AppointmentNamePredicates`, 1 checking for `alex`, and the other checking for `john`.

+Step 5. `FindAppointmentCommandParser` creates a new `AppointmentPredicateList` containing a list of all previously created `AppointmentPredicateList`.

+Step 6: `FindAppointmentCommandParser` creates a `FindAppointmentCommand` with the `AppointmentPredicateList` as argument.

+Step 7: `FindAppointmentCommand` creates a single `Predicate` by calling `AppointmentPredicateList#combine`.
+    * This function combines all `predicates` by:
+        1. Calling `AppointmentPredicateList#combineDisjunction`, which combines predicates with logical **`OR`**, on every `AppointmentPredicateList` stored within itself
+        1. Combining all created `predicates` into a single `Predicate` with logical **`AND`**

+Step 8: `FindAppointmentCommand` calls `Model#updateFilteredAppointmentList` with the new `Predicate` to update the filtered list that is viewed by the user.

 --------------------------------------------------------------------------------------------------------------------